Privacy policy and data protection information in accordance with Articles 13 and 14 of the GDPR

 Personal data processed for the purpose of deciding on the award of the foundation's sponsorship prize will generally be deleted if the processing is no longer necessary for the decision and the foundation has decided against sponsoring you.
 The duration of storage therefore depends on the duration of the decision-making process.

-The names of the award winners and the titles of the dissertations, postdoctoral theses and diploma theses will be published for as long as this is necessary to promote the purpose of the ESC – Esche Schümann Commichau Foundation.
+The names of the award winners and the titles of the dissertations, postdoctoral theses and diploma theses will be published for as long as this is necessary to promote the purpose of the ESC – Esche Schümann Commichau Stiftung.

 In all other respects, the information under section 1. g. applies.